 The Pivot isn't heavy or light compared to much of the double competition.

 It weighs 34.6 lbs where the average is 33.
-Folded it measures 21,827 cubic inches in a group that is 18,500 on average.
-The second seat makes this option much larger than it really is and if you have the ability and time to remove it prior to folding you can likely fit it into smaller spaces.
+Folded, it measures 21,827 cubic inches in a group that is 18,500 on average.
+The second seat makes this option much larger than it really is, and if you have the ability and time to remove it before folding, you can likely fit it into smaller spaces.

 The Pivot isn't the best quality, but it is nice for the price and there is no obvious failing for a product in this price range.
 It has some flex in the frame and handlebar and can wobble a little, but it isn't so bad you'll be frustrated.
 It is stylish and resembles much of the higher-end competitors and could easily fit the bill for those looking for this style stroller but care about looks.